 So it’s going to make sense to lower your daily caloric amount.
 I know many women never had to worry about their calories before but a slower metabolism simply means you can’t eat as much as you used to without gaining weight.
 For many women lowering portion sizes and keeping their calories below 1200 per day seems to work the best (31).

-Intermittent Fasting is a great way for weight loss and to lose abdominal fat.
+Intermittent Fasting in your 40s, 50s, and beyond is a great way for weight loss and to lose abdominal fat.
 You’ll not only be cutting down on calories by skipping meals but you’ll also release fat-burning hormones into your body.
 Try to skip breakfast and not eat until lunchtime.
 Studies have found menopausal women lost weight and reduced their waist circumference with intermittent fasting (32).

 Going low-carb is going to be critical for weight loss and to getting rid of the menopot belly (33).
 Cutting out the refined carbs and processed foods will do a lot towards keeping your waistline slim.
 If you’re eating too many carbs then your body is going to store them as fat.
 And you won’t be able to burn off your fat stores in your belly if you’re constantly eating carbs and sugar.